|

 - Question and respond relevantly

-- Respond appropriately taking into account social norms and
+- Respond appropriately taking into account social norms and cultural values

 - Share / clarify ideas